 The Most Grounded Person You Know

-Now let’s compare these positions with someone you think of as being very grounded.
-Who is the most solid, grounded person you can think of?
-Imagine that person in your situation.
+Now let’s compare these positions with someone you admire and think of as being very grounded.
+Who is the most grounded person you can think of — someone you would aspire to be like during a moment of crisis.
 How would they hold themselves?
 What would their posture be?
 How would they move?
 How would they speak?

-Copy them and notice how you now feel.
+Copy them for a few minutes and notice how you feel.

 Pick the Best